mopemope/meinheld/README.rst

 meinheld provide simple continuation API (based on greenlet).

-to enable continuation, use SpawnMiddleware. get Continuation from wsgi environ.
+to enable continuation, use ContinuationMiddleware. get Continuation from wsgi environ.

 Continuation Object has couple method, suspend and resume.